Followers

 Happy Mother's Day

-I was not going to do a blog for this Mother's Day, but I thought at the last minute a small piece on George Washington's mother would be in order.
+I was not going to write a blog for Mother's Day, but I thought at the last minute a small piece on George Washington's mother would be in order.
 The lady, born Mary Ball in 1708 or 1709 in Lancaster County, Virginia, is a fitting subject.
 She was the only child of Joseph Ball and his second wife, Mary Johnson.
-Joseph Ball was a leader in the militia and a ranking justice on the Lancaster County court making him a member of the gentry class.
+Joseph Ball was a leader in the militia and a ranking justice on the Lancaster County court, making him a member of the gentry class.
 He was also elected to the House of Burgesses in 1695 and served until 1702.
 Mary Johnson was a young widow who caught the eye of Joseph Ball.
 At the time of their meeting, she was most likely a housekeeper for the Ball family.

 Mary's Early Life